klahrich/chiefhustler/content/diary/weekly-recap-003.md

 ![lumber-2](/images/lumber-2.png)

-I felt like this round 2 of lumber-mania was not driven by fundamental supply issues like in early 2021, and I had a decent (but not spectacular) run with $GFP.V, so I decided I would get out for now.
+I felt like this round 2 of lumber-mania was not driven by fundamental supply issues like in early 2021, and I had a decent (but not spectacular) run with $GFP.V, so I decided to get out for now.

 I might jump back in later.